- online

 (As an aside, taking the z axis as axis of rotation (0 0 1) so that λ3 = 1 and λ 1 = λ2 = 0 gives

-which multiplies equation to give equation , while the cross-product of equation is equation so that this reduces to the formula given earlier for the two-dimensional case. )
+which multiplies to give , while the cross-product of is so that this reduces to the formula given earlier for the two-dimensional case. )

 Next define m1 and m2, bearing in mind that t has to be extracted as the 4th element of the rotation vector: